c4tch/Salesforce-Apex-Test-Framework/README.md

 }
 ```

-For a tip on how to quickly scaffold and test your maker class, see the Q&A sectoin at the end for some useful anon apex tips.
+For a tip on how to quickly scaffold and test your maker class, see the Q&A section at the end for some useful anon apex tips.

 ## Using the factory in a Unit Test

-#### Tour the example
+### Tour the example
-After setting up the code and custom meta data in an org, there is a Sample unit test showing the various ways you can consume the factory.
+After importing up the code and custom metadata to an org, there is a Sample unit test showing the various ways you can consume the factory.

 You can create objects from the factory, or directly from the maker classes.
 Doing it via the factory means you can automate the generation of the data.

 The example tours the sample unit test so see how to use the factory to generate an admin user, some group level accounts, and then nested customer accounts who sit under their corporate group level.
-Nesting is an important technique required and often hard to get right in data creation:
+Nesting is an important technique required and often hard to get right in data creation.

+See how simple objects can be built, and more complex compositions like hierachies can also be managed:

 ```Apex
     // Set the general context / change the defaults: